roger-tseng/Embed-Lab-Final/README.md

 ##### Localization Procedure
 In conclusion, we set four Rpi at each corner of the room.
-Each AP would publish time stamp and the calculated distance to the server every 4 sec.
+Each AP would publish time stamp and the calculated distance to the server every four seconds.
 When the server receives four distances with the same time stamp, it would do triangulation and find the coordinate.

+In other words, the syncronization among four Rpi are achieved by only send the message when the time stamp is the multiples of 4.
+So that the server can check the time stamp to find the corresponding distance pair.

-Average window of three values are used for post- processing on calculated result.
+Moreover, the average window of three values is used for post-processing on calculated result.

 #### 2. STM Control
+(資料處理)

 #### 3. 3D Modeling
+(port 解法)

 ### Reference
 [1] Chai, Song & An, Renbo & Du, Zhengzhong.
 (2016).
 "An Indoor Positioning Algorithm using Bluetooth Low Energy RSSI."
 10.2991/amsee-16.2016.72.